ptahproject/ptah/README.rst

 Another example
 ---------------

 Ptah101 scaffold generates a simple application which has an example form, view, a model called Link.
 Ptah101 is meant to get your feet wet.
-There is a more sophiticated example in the Ptah301 scaffold.
+There is a more sophisticated example in the Ptah301 scaffold.
 If you have not written a Pyramid application and/or you are not familiar with traversal do not attempt to use Ptah301.

 Let's uninstall the ptah101 egg, myapp::